kixxauth/enginemill/docs/current/making_http_requests.md

 ====================

-You might find Enginemill's approach to making HTTP requests a little different if you've used Node.js to make HTTP requests, or have some experience with Ajax in web browsers.
-But you'll probably like it even better :smile:.
+You might find Enginemill's approach to making HTTP requests a little different if you've used Node.js or Ajax before.
+But you'll probably get to like this approach better :smile:.
 Enginemill makes liberal use of Promises to handle asynchronous operations using the built in [Promise library](./promises), and that's especially important when working with HTTP.

 Here's an example of making a request and either printing out the HTTP headers, or reporting a failure.